Equilibrium configurations for generalized Frenkel-Kontorova models on quasicrystals: Introduction and statement of results

 More specificaly, let $\Lambda$ be a repetitive Delone set $\Lambda\subset\mathbb{R}^d$ of finite local complexity and define $Y_\Lambda\subset \mathbb{Z}^{r_\Lambda}$ as above by picking an address map.
 For $\tau>1$ and $z\in Y_\Lambda$, let $N_\tau(z) = \overline{B_\tau(z)}\cap Y_\Lambda$ and define the action

 By the Lipschitz property of the address map for Delone sets of finite local complexity, the interaction between particles is restricted to a finite neighborhood of each particle defined by $N_\tau$.
-This type of interaction satisfies \ref{H:C2}.
+By the discussion in \S \ref{subsec:H2} this type of interaction satisfies \ref{H:C2}.
 Thus, if $V$ satisfies \ref{H:non-deg}, by magnifying or scaling the potential, by the main theorems of this paper, equilibrium configurations exist. \begin{ack} I first learned about the Frenkel-Kontorova model from Rafael de la Llave.
 He also suggested that an approach using the anti-integrable limit may be fruitful.
-I am grateful to him for many conversations about the Frenkel-Kontorova, math, and life in general over many years. \end{ack}
+I am grateful to him for many conversations about the Frenkel-Kontorova, math, and life in general over many years.
+I am also grateful to two anonymous referees who have helped make the paper and its exposition much better. \end{ack}